tycarac/aws-documents/README.md

 ## Processing
 ### Determining if whitepaper to be re-downloaded
- - AWS data feed
+ - AWS data feed:
    - Has four date/datetime fields: dateCreated, updatedDate, datePublished, sortDate
    - dateCreated and dateUpdated are somehow related to data processing and not the whitepaper
    - datePublished has not always updated to the most current published version
    - dateSort is used to order the whitepapers on the AWS whitepapers page
- - PDF files
+ - PDF files:
      - Do not contain date related metadata (may be available in custom fields at author's discretion)

 Thus dateSort is used for the date to determine if a cached whitepaper is old and should be re-downloaded.
 It is also used to build the whitepaper file name.